13th INTERNATIONAL MEETING

 SYMPOSIUM - NEUROSTEROIDS AND NMDAR FUNCTION: MOLECULAR MECHANISM AND RESCUE PHARMACOLOGY

-8:30 Steven Mennerick (USA) Synthetic Steroid-like Compounds with Unusual Actions at GABA-A and NMDA Receptors
+8:30 Steven Mennerick (USA) Synthetic steroids with unusual pharmacological profile at GABAA and NMDA receptors

 10:30-11:00 coffee break